 i write this blog

-Secondly, I write this very darn blog you are reading now so that I can pay for travel and food, and also barter for goods and services by exchanging my personal resource, my time and work, for advertising and promotion.
+Secondly, I write this travel blog so that I can pay for travel and food, and exchange my my work for advertising.

 i travel slow

 And lastly, I believe in slow travel, which has a great side effect of also being budget travel.